InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 The very next day Puffer came back to crabcast and told us that he his mod had been removed.
 At this point I asked if he had even talked to dev yet, but he said that he had not.
 Dev punished Puffer for a transgression that may not have even happened.
 At this point we had a conversation (see video #2 below) about how Puffer should respond.
-Everybody but Puffer and surge come to the conclusion that Puffer should make this public so that he has a reasonable expectation of good behavior from dev.
-Puffer decided that out of what little respect he had left for dev, he would wait and see what he had to say.
+Everybody but Puffer and Surge came to the conclusion that Puffer should make this public so that he has a reasonable expectation of good behavior from dev but Puffer decided that out of what little respect he had left for dev, he would wait and see what he had to say.
 After a few more days we got two videos.
 The first was a conversation between Puffer and Drama Queen.
 After a few days we got another video that was a recording of the conversation we had with Puffer after his mod was removed.